electricimp/Losant/README.md

 ### Constructor: Losant(*appId, apiToken*) ###

-Each instance of the class will connect the device with a Losant Application (identified by the Application Id).
+Each instance of the class will connect the device with a Losant [application](https://docs.losant.com/applications/overview/) (identified by the Application Id).
 All methods will send and receive data via this application only.

 #### Parameters ####